mathworks-ref-arch/matlab-on-azure/README.md

 ## Step 4.
 Launch MATLAB

 Double-click the MATLAB icon on the instance desktop to launch MATLAB.
 The first time you start MATLAB you will get a login dialog.
 Enter a valid MathWorks Account email address and password and click **Sign In**.
 If you have the correct license rights, MATLAB starts.
-For more information, see [Configure MATLAB License in the Cloud](http://www.mathworks.com/support/cloud/configure-matlab-licensing-on-the-cloud.html).
+For more information, see [Configure MATLAB Licensing on the Cloud](http://www.mathworks.com/support/cloud/configure-matlab-licensing-on-the-cloud.html).

 >**Note**:It may take a few minutes for activation to complete and MATLAB to start.
 You will experience this delay only the first time you start MATLAB.